JonRowe/rubyconfau2015-rspec-plusplus/instructions/1_string_calculator.md

 work incrementally, but the goal of this is to quickly do some specs here.

-We will create a simple `String` calculator with a method `#add` that takes strings but returns numbers.
+We will create a simple `String` calculator with a method `#add` that takes string but returns numbers.
 The calculator will behave according to the following rules:

 ## Basic Rules